alberttheprince/CayoTwoIslands/README.md

 - Street lights around the main roads of the island

-- Mansion Pool improvement and solid sun loungers, beach ball, floatie, tables and chairs
+- Mansion Pool improvements with solid sun loungers, beach ball, floatie, tables, and chairs

 - Mansion entrance gate doors removed for access

-- Side doors of mansion compound opened and lift doors removed for your teleporter script convenience
+- Side doors of the mansion compound opened and lift doors removed for your teleporter script convenience

-- Animal cage doors opened - I will **not** be providing doorlock support **#cringe**
+- Animal cage doors opened

 - Illuminated Boat Shed near party area and beached whale